RamiSaad93/lab-resolving-git-conflicts/your-code/about-me.md

 # What will I do after the course?

-* Would love to get into the sports industry.
+* Would love to get into the construction industry but in the field of Data Analytics.
 * I will look for patterns in data where people are not even looking.
 * To enjoy myself.